 Join the discussion on Twitter using #FreshInkGroup

-Today, I am taking part in Rave Reviews Book Club’s “Pay It Forward” day.
-What this means is, I am promoting a member of the book club here on The Indie Spot.
+Today, I am taking part in “Pay It Forward” day.
+What this means is, I am promoting an author here on The Indie Spot.

 D. L. is an independent California girl, born and raised in the San Francisco Bay area.
 In 1990, she and her husband packed up their kids, dogs, and cats, and relocated to the Sierra foothills in Nevada City, CA.